PabloOyarzo/SantoDomingo_Coffee/README.md

 ### Orfebre
 ###### last update: 26th Mar 21

-- Wifi 📶 : ???
+- Wifi 📶 : Yes
-- AC outlet 🔌 : Only 1 in the establishment.
-Unknown in the museum.
+- AC outlet 🔌 : Only 2 in the establishment. none in the museum.

 Confortable to...
 - Read 📖 : Yes (Museum > Establishment).